mlpack/blog/doc/tutorials/Kirill2017Week10.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 10
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 10
+@page Kirill2017WeekTen Cross-Validation and Hyper-Parameter Tuning - Week 10
-Date: 2017-08-08 09:00:00
+@date 2017-08-08 09:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekTen Cross-Validation and Hyper-Parameter Tuning - Week 10

 During the week I was primarily putting the finishing touches to the cross-validation code.
 To my delight [the simple cross-validation